How to use a hand blender

 We find that some immersion blenders cross the line into the food processing world with added accessories that can make them look like a larger countertop food processing set up.
 Its important to look at the size and weight of these accessories incase storage or counter-top space is an issue for you.

-The Sage All In One, and the Braun MQ 9 series, and the Bamix Superbox all come with accessories including a chopper container and a food processor to dice, slice and grate.
+If you want to cover it all in one go, the higher end Sage All In One, and the Braun MQ 9 series, Kitchenaid 5 speed and the Bamix Superbox all come with accessories including a chopper container and a food processor to dice, slice and grate.
+You can also find more recommendations covering all levels and prices in our top 15 post here.

 What food can a hand blender make ?